Research opportunities

 They are conducting a research project talking to whānau (including children) about their journey of accessing, attending and recovering from SDR surgery.

-For more information contact researcher Lee Dixon:
+For more information watch the YouTube video below, then contact researcher Lee Dixon:

 Scientists seek children with Cerebral Palsy for space-like anti-gravity walk